According to Dr. Shobha Gupta, Infertility Specialist, about 18-20% of couples in the reproductive age are infertile. The thyroid hormone

 -About 18-20% of couples in reproductive age are infertile.

--According to Indian Thyroid society about 70% of women with PMS have low thyroid levels, which make the ovaries less able to produce progesterone leading to PMS symptoms.
+-According to the Indian Thyroid Society, about 70% of women with PMS have low thyroid levels, which make the ovaries less able to produce progesterone leading to PMS symptoms.

--25.6% of Indian population have thyroid dysfunction and possibly resulted infertility
+-25.6% of the Indian population have thyroid dysfunction and possibly resulted in infertility

 -Women are four times more prone to thyroid disorders than men.

 Your thyroid could be the problem and your doctor may not even know it.
 According to Dr. Shobha Gupta, the IVF expert on thyroid issues, quoted that

 “standard blood tests miss up to 80 per cent of cases in which low tissue thyroid levels are causing or contributing to infertility.”